industrial-edge/wincc-unified-on-IE/docs/migration_workflow_v5_to_v21upd2.md

 The backup has now been imported into the V21 Upd 2 app.
 The restored runtime project can now be started and validated.

 ### Step 5: Start and validate the restored runtime project

+After the backup has been imported successfully, validate that the restored data is available and that the runtime project can be started.

+In the **SIMATIC WinCC Unified Runtime Manager**, check that all expected runtime projects are available.

+Select the runtime project that should be started and start the runtime.

+Wait until the project has been started successfully.

+Verify that the runtime project reaches the expected running state.

+If several runtime projects were restored, repeat this check for each relevant project.

+If log data was available before the migration, verify that the expected logs are still available after the backup import.

+Open the corresponding log view and check that the migrated log entries are displayed.

+The migration has been completed successfully when the following points have been verified:

+* All expected runtime projects are available.
+* The restored runtime project can be started successfully.
+* The runtime project reaches the expected running state.
+* Existing log data is available after the migration, if applicable.